FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Methodology

 \subsection{Structured Reasoning-based Concept Graph Induction}

-The first stage transforms scientific content into patent-eligible components by modeling the reasoning process of expert patent drafting.
+The first stage transforms scientific content into patent-oriented components by modeling the reasoning process of expert patent drafting.
 Instead of treating the input as unstructured text, this stage captures how professional drafters reinterpret scientific findings within a patent-oriented framework, identifying the underlying invention logic and its functional dependencies.

-Given an input document $D$, the model decomposes the content into reasoning steps aligned with canonical drafting categories:
+Given an input document $D$, the model decomposes the content into reasoning outputs aligned with canonical drafting categories:

-For each category $R_i$, an LLM generates structured text using expert-oriented prompts that adhere to standard patent phrasing:
+For each category $S_i \in \mathcal{S}$, the LLM generates a structured reasoning output $R_i$ using expert-oriented prompts that adhere to standard patent phrasing:

 Each reasoning step is guided by patent-specific boilerplate phrases (e.g., ``The present invention relates to...'', ``However, conventional technology has the following drawbacks...'') that prime the LLM to adopt expert drafting conventions.
-For instance, when extracting the TechProblem, the model is prompted to explicitly contrast the proposed method with prior art limitations.
-The prompts incorporate role-specific constraints and context windows referencing previously generated sections to maintain causal continuity across reasoning steps.
+For instance, when extracting the \textit{TechProblem}, the model is prompted to explicitly contrast the proposed method with prior art limitations.
+The prompts incorporate role-specific constraints and context windows referencing previously generated outputs to maintain causal continuity across reasoning steps.
+Representative expert\_prompt templates are provided in Appendix~\ref{app:expert_prompts}.

-These reasoning steps form a directed concept graph $G = (V, E)$, where nodes $V$ represent patent elements (e.g., specific algorithms or functional modules) and edges $E$ encode relations such as functional or causal dependencies:
+From the reasoning outputs $\{R_i\}$, we extract patent elements as graph nodes $V$ and their inter-element relations as edges $E$, forming a directed concept graph $G = (V, E)$.
+Each node corresponds to a single functional unit: an atomic technical component that serves a distinct role within the invention's architecture.
+The extraction granularity is governed by category-specific scoping: \textit{Field} yields a single domain descriptor, \textit{TechProblem} yields discrete limitation statements of prior art, \textit{Solution} targets core algorithms or functional modules, \textit{Implementation} targets concrete procedural steps, and \textit{Effects} targets measurable outcomes.
+The complete scoping criteria for all nine categories are operationalized through the expert prompts provided in Appendix~\ref{app:expert_prompts}.
+Edges encode functional or causal dependencies drawn from the following relation types: